dbushell/dbushell-2k15/src/data/blog/2011/2011-05-28-simplicity-in-ui-design-ia-writer-for-mac.md

 [![IA Writer for Mac](/images/2011/05/iawriter.jpg)](/images/2011/05/iawriter.jpg)

-<blockquote><p>A better tool doesn’t make a better craftsman, but a good tool makes working a pleasure. iA Writer for Mac is a digital writing tool that makes sure that all your thoughts go into the text instead of the program. iA Writer has no preferences.
+> A better tool doesn’t make a better craftsman, but a good tool makes working a pleasure. iA Writer for Mac is a digital writing tool that makes sure that all your thoughts go into the text instead of the program. iA Writer has no preferences.
 It is how it is.
-It works like it works.</p></blockquote>
+It works like it works.

 "Focus Mode" (Command+D) is perfect.
 It focuses you on a single sentence emphasising the importance to _write on_, read later.
 A common and much used writing technique that works for most people.